JuliaLinearAlgebra/LinearMaps.jl/README.md

 The LinearMaps package provides the following functionality:

-1. An abstract type `LinearMap` that shares with the `AbstractMatrix` type that it responds to the functions `size`, `eltype`, `isreal`, `issymmetric`, `ishermitian` and `isposdef`, `transpose` and `adjoint` and multiplication with a vector using both `*` or the in-place version `mul!`.
-Linear algebra functions that uses duck-typing for its arguments can handle `LinearMap` objects similar to `AbstractMatrix` objects, provided that they can be written using the above methods.
+1. A `LinearMap` type that shares with the `AbstractMatrix` type that it responds to the functions `size`, `eltype`, `isreal`, `issymmetric`, `ishermitian` and `isposdef`, `transpose` and `adjoint` and multiplication with a vector using both `*` or the in-place version `mul!`.
+Linear algebra functions that use duck-typing for their arguments can handle `LinearMap` objects similar to `AbstractMatrix` objects, provided that they can be written using the above methods.
 Unlike `AbstractMatrix` types, `LinearMap` objects cannot be indexed, neither using `getindex` or `setindex!`.

-The type `LinearMap` acts as a general purpose constructor and allows to construct linear map objects from functions, or to wrap objects of type `AbstractMatrix` or `LinearMap`.
+2. A single method `LinearMap` function that acts as a general purpose constructor (though it is only an abstract type) and allows to construct linear map objects from functions, or to wrap objects of type `AbstractMatrix` or `LinearMap`.
 The latter functionality is useful to (re)define the properties (`isreal`, `issymmetric`, `ishermitian`, `isposdef`) of the existing matrix or linear map.

-2. A framework for combining objects of type `LinearMap` and of type `AbstractMatrix` using linear combinations, transposition and composition, where the linear map resulting from these operations is never explicitly evaluated but only its matrix vector product is defined (i.e. lazy evaluation).
+3. A framework for combining objects of type `LinearMap` and of type `AbstractMatrix` using linear combinations, transposition and composition, where the linear map resulting from these operations is never explicitly evaluated but only its matrix vector product is defined (i.e. lazy evaluation).
 The matrix vector product is written to minimize memory allocation by using a minimal number of temporary vectors.
 There is full support for the in-place version `mul!`, which should be preferred for higher efficiency in critical algorithms.
 In addition, it tries to recognize the properties of combinations of linear maps.
 In particular, compositions such as `A'*A` for arbitrary `A` or even `A'*B*C*B'*A` with arbitrary `A` and `B` and positive definite `C` are recognized as being positive definite and hermitian.
 In case a certain property of the resulting `LinearMap` object is not correctly inferred, the `LinearMap` method can be called to redefine the properties.

 ## Methods